patrick-levesque/gitignore-assistant/README.md

 ### Base Entries

 Defines the list of entries that should always appear at the top of the workspace `.gitignore`.
-These entries are automatically ensured whenever files are added, removed, or the **`Clean .gitignore`** command is run.
+These entries are automatically ensured whenever files are added, removed, or the **Clean** command is run.
 You can remove the default `.DS_Store` entry or add your own (e.g. `node_modules/`, `.env`) to customize the behavior.
 Set this array to empty to disable base entries entirely.

 ### Show Notifications

-When enabled, the extension will show notifications when files or folders are added or removed from `.gitignore`, show a summary of the **`Clean .gitignore`** command, as well as warnings if an operation cannot be completed.
+When enabled, the extension will show notifications when files or folders are added or removed from `.gitignore`, show a summary of the **Clean** command, as well as warnings if an operation cannot be completed.
+When disabled, extension logs can still be found in the Output Panel under **GitIgnore Assistant**.

 ### Sort When Cleaning

-Controls whether **`Clean .gitignore`** sorts entries alphabetically (`true` by default).
+Controls whether **Clean** command sorts entries alphabetically (`true` by default).
 Set to `false` to keep the existing order while still removing duplicates and empty lines.